AgentMC/Sao19/Translate/En/Part9.md

 Escrow moved the head awkwardly.

 "......
 When Vector came down and ten clans of Dark Territory were gathered at that time, I certainly saw a window in the throne hall.
-But now, looking from the outside, there are only rocks above the 49th floor, no windows.... "
+But now, looking from the outside, there are only rocks above the 49th floor, no windows...."

 "Well, that’s your answer."